 In his liner notes for the 1996 compilation CD I’ve Gotta Be Me: The Best of Sammy Davis, Jr. On Reprise, author Will Friedwald writes about the 1960s: “This was the last time in which the great Broadway musicals had a pipeline into the pop music mainstream, and, for many shows, Sammy Davis, Jr. was the conduit.
-Davis found himself perfectly positioned to take advantage of every positive trend of the era – he was Vegas, the was 42nd Street, he was soul and he was schmaltz.”
+Davis found himself perfectly positioned to take advantage of every positive trend of the era – he was Vegas, he was 42nd Street, he was soul and he was schmaltz.”
 These aspects are each well and truly on display in Sammy’s Back On Broadway!

 Sammy Davis, Jr. was indeed back on Broadway: from October 1964 for 18 months he starred as the lead in Golden Boy at the Majestic Theatre.
 Released in August of 1965, Sammy’s Back On Broadway was the latest in a long line of Sammy’s albums to primarily source its material from the musical theatre, and is one of his best.
-It was also his last to feature show tunes exclusively.
+It was also the last to feature show tunes exclusively.

 For this album, Sammy selected what was hot on Broadway, singing some of the best songs from Hello Dolly!, Funny Girl and Fiddler On The Roof.
 Also included are two songs from Richard Rodgers and Stephen Sondheim’s collaboration Do I Hear A Waltz? and three from Sammy’s favourite Brits Leslie Bricusse and Anthony Newley’s latest work, The Roar Of The Greasepaint – The Smell Of The Crowd.
 Sammy had already recorded one number from that score (“Who Can I Turn To?”) and would record another three songs in future … basically half the entire score!